kammitama5/kammitama5.github.io/_posts/2023-06-26-Monday-June-26th.md

 ## Academia
 - Because of these experiences, I have spent less time in spaces where people pretend it is for "everyone", but the culture dictates that it is a closed club.
 I know I have to work around those systems.
 They are systems of grift.
+- I don't say that lightly; they exploit and they steal from, without giving credit.
+If you are none the wiser, they can also break your spirit.
-- I don't take those things personally, but these days I take it as a challenge to succeed *in spite of them*.
+- I don't take those things personally (anymore), but these days I take it as a challenge to succeed *in spite of them*.
 I also by definition don't trust
 "promises" of words in Academia.
 To me, they might was well be that of a snake oil salesman.
 Everyone is trying to make themselves and their students seem big.
 Research labs in industry spin fool's gold.
 I trust their actions; what they do when it matters most.
 - Because prestigious or not, we are in the land of grifters and  prestige is cashing in on old capital; it isn't a guarantee of the future.